ExchangeUnion/docs/Market Maker Guide.md

 ├───────────┼────────────────────────────────────────────────┤
 │ lndltc    │ Waiting for sync                               │
 ├───────────┼────────────────────────────────────────────────┤
-│ raiden    │ Container running                              │
+│ connext   │ Waiting for sync                               │
 ├───────────┼────────────────────────────────────────────────┤
 │ xud       │ Waiting for sync                               │
 └───────────┴────────────────────────────────────────────────┘